 - Often leads to recommendations—and more customers

-Now comes the often-difficult part: Gathering valuable and honest feedback.
+Now comes the often-difficult part: Gathering that valuable and honest feedback.
 Surveys are a reliable resource.
 When designing your survey, remember that less is more when it comes to questions.
 They should be short and simple, allowing responders to get right to the point.
 Keep in mind that respondents are giving up some of their free time to answer your survey, so be sure to thank them.
-To make the most of your efforts, offer different survey incentives based on who is responding.
+To make the most of your efforts, we offer survey incentive ideas for each audience you’re polling.